Accepted Students Information

 Casual Dinner Hosted by Dean Leonard and Dr. Cain

-Dean J. Rich Leonard and his wife, Dr. Whitney Cain, would like to cordially invite the incoming first-year law students to a casual dinner at Haywood Hall on August 4, 2023.
+Dean J. Rich Leonard and his wife, Dr. Whitney Cain, invite the incoming First-Year law students and their families and friends to a casual dinner at historic Haywood Hall as part of Orientation.
 You are welcome to bring up to two guests.
-Registration form will be in your email.
+Registration is required.
+Check your email to register yourself and your guests for this event.

 Important Information